Accounting Essentials: You Can’t Fix What You Don’t Know

 • Understand the difference between cost of goods sold (direct costs) and overhead.

 Once you have the difference between cost of goods sold and overhead correct, you can find your breakeven revenue figure.
-This will let you know day to day how you’re doing in the month’s ballgame.
+This will let you know day-to-day how you’re doing in the month’s ballgame.
 But be careful.
 Make sure you recognize revenue correctly and timely, as it is the top misreported item.
 Revenue is earned and must be weighed against costs.

 The business owner should be monitoring specific reports on a regular basis.
 A good schedule includes: